 Our drilling teams have been assembled from seasoned technical experts, each with deepwater operations experience, combined with long-term partnerships with the best drilling and service company vendors.
 Cobalt’s drilling performance is best-in-class in the basins in which we operate.
 From its inception, Cobalt International Energy has placed a strong emphasis on working very closely with drilling contractors during construction of new-build rigs to assess risk, mitigate hazards, and ensure the safest solutions.

-In the Gulf of Mexico, Cobalt, as operator, has safely drilled a number of deepwater wells, including the Ardennes #1 exploratory well in Green Canyon Block 896, which was drilled to a total depth of 36,552 feet (11,141 meters), making it the deepest well drilled at the time in the deepwater Gulf of Mexico.
+In the Gulf of Mexico, Cobalt, as operator, has safely drilled a number of deepwater wells, including the North Platte #4 ST01 well in Garden Banks Block 959, which was drilled to a total measured depth of 37,743 feet, making it the deepest well drilled in the deepwater Gulf of Mexico.

-Cobalt executed a drilling contract with Rowan Reliance Limited, an affiliate of Rowan Companies plc, for the Rowan Reliance, a new-build, ultra-deepwater dynamically positioned drillship that is capable of operating in water depths of up to 12,000 feet (3,658 meters) and drilling to measured depths of up to 40,000 feet (12,192 meters).
+Cobalt executed a drilling contract with Rowan Reliance Limited, an affiliate of Rowan Companies plc, for the Rowan Reliance, a new-build, ultra-deepwater dynamically positioned drillship that is capable of operating in water depths of up to 12,000 feet and drilling to measured depths of up to 40,000 feet.
 This state-of-the-art deepwater rig, equipped with a 2.5 million pound hookload capacity and two seven-ram BOP systems, provides the robust drilling and safety capabilities needed to drill all of Cobalt’s deepwater Gulf of Mexico wells.

 The Rowan Reliance drillship was delivered to Cobalt in early 2015, and since that time, Cobalt has utilized the drillship to successfully perform appraisal operations associated with Cobalt’s North Platte Inboard Lower Tertiary discovery.
 Once Cobalt completes appraisal drilling at North Platte in the first half of 2017, the Rowan Reliance drillship will be released.

 Since the inception of our drilling operations Cobalt has focused on a team approach to designing deepwater wells.
 We believe that our understanding of risks, objectives, and data collection is increased by forming multi-discipline teams of geologists, geophysicists, reservoir engineers, drilling engineers, subsea engineers, petrophysicists and safety and environmental professionals, along with the multiple technical specialists that are brought in whenever required.